sepiabrown/sepiabrown.github.io/wiki/drafts/2019-06-13-beginners-guide-indie-consulting.md

 Maybe the best reflection space is at the beginning - Spend a few minutes reflecting on what you want.

-Every page is a post on tomcritchlow - but the container becomes it's own thing?
+Every page is a post on sepiabrown - but the container becomes it's own thing?
 Iframed in?